British Airways ‘running on paper’ after suffering major outage

 Mr Hall added that a friend waiting for a long-haul flight in Terminal 5 was having to board manually.

-Ms Prout said she had arrived early because she could not check in online.
+Ms Prout, who had been looking forward to visiting friends in Lisbon, said she had arrived at Heathrow early because she could not check in online.

 It is BA’s second outage in 10 days.